josh-ua/contestor/README.md

 ###to do:
 * tweet random things every once and a while (pull topics from trending topics)
-* if the string "vote" is in the tweet, skip it.
+* only tweet if the tweet has 'retweet' or 'RT' in it
 * implement a "delete all DM's" script (or ones that have been marked as read)
 * some type of stats tracked
 * make contestor more customizable with a more advanced config.py